Sanditon season 3: release date, cast, plot, trailer and everything we know

 Well, as mentioned Charlotte has agreed to marry Ralph, although we're not convinced Ralph is the love of her life.
 After having a troublesome time with Alexander Colbourne, who led her on a merry dance in series two, Charlotte appears to have settled for Ralph.
 The main picture does show them looking close at a beach, but we don’t think Charlotte will end up with Ralph.
 Colbourne is still on the scene and perhaps the pair will resolve their difficulties and find love.

-Meanwhile, the new arrivals set to shake up the coastal resort include Lady Montrose (Emma Fielding, Van der Valk), the quintessential Austen mother who arrives in Sanditon with one objective: matches for her children, Lydia and Henry.
+Meanwhile, the new arrivals shaking up the coastal resort include Lady Montrose (Emma Fielding, Van der Valk), the quintessential Austen mother who arrives in Sanditon with one objective: matches for her children, Lydia and Henry.
 Lydia (Alice Orr-Ewing, A Very English Scandal) is an independent young woman who is not as eager for a match as her mother, and Lord Henry Montrose (Edward Davis, Emma) is charismatic and confident, but he holds a secret.

 Rowleigh Pryce (James Bolam, New Tricks) is a wealthy, curmudgeonly investor who is interested in teaming up with Tom Parker on the seaside resort’s expansion.
 Their plans become complicated when Rowleigh runs into the formidable Lady Denham.